-IBES (also known as I/B/E/S) stands for Institutional Broker’s Estimate System, a database that was created by the Lynch, Jones and Ryan brokerage.
+IBES (also known as I/B/E/S) stands for Institutional Broker’s Estimate System, a database that was created by the Lynch, Jones, and Ryan brokerage.
 This system basically compiles the analysis and forecasted future earnings of publicly traded companies.
-With the help of this database, users can see the different predictions (high, low and average) along with the forecasts of analysts.
-The IBES comes in very handy, especially when it comes to investment decisions as it provides valuable information of various investment options.
+With the help of this database, users can see the different predictions (high, low, and average) along with the forecasts of analysts.
+The IBES comes in very handy, especially when it comes to investment decisions, as it provides valuable information on various investment options.

 (Source: Thomson Reuters)

 How does IBES work?

 The Institutional Broker’s Estimate System first compiled its data on US companies in 1976.
 Based on the raw data available, the creators of the database managed to compute statistical time-series data for the constituent companies.
 This data was then used by various financial journals to show how earnings estimates could lead to determining investment opportunities.

 After compiling and determining yearly earnings estimates, the database expanded ranges further.
 Data series can now span closer to quarterly estimates of earnings.
 Additionally, the system continued to expand the constituent companies and now can display companies trading in international markets.
 In 1986, Lynch, Jones was purchased by Citigroup.
 In 1993, Barra purchased IBES and sold it to Primark after 2 years.
 In 2000, Thomson Financial bought Primark.
 Thus, the current owner of the IBES database is now Thomson Reuters.

 To date, the Institutional Broker’s Estimate System system covers more than 40,000 companies in 70 markets.
 IBES serves a client base of 50,000 money managers and there are about 900 companies that are contributing data to the system.
 From the biggest global firms to local brokers, the database now provides comprehensive data for its users.